 People with long-term conditions, such as thyroid disorders, diabetes, and hypertension (high blood pressure), often require repeat prescriptions.
-Rolandine Vaughan, PA-C, MPAS, and her professional team at Virtually Urgent Healthcare (VUH) in Dacula, Georgia, offer patients medication refill services through an easy-to-access telehealth platform.
+Rolandine Vaughan, PA-C, MPAS, and her professional team at Virtually Urgent Healthcare (VUH) in Dacula, Georgia, Bloomington, Minnesota, and Bryan, Texas, offer patients medication refill services through an easy-to-access telehealth platform.
 To find out more about how to receive help for medication refill needs electronically, call VUH or book an appointment online today.

 Medication refills are new supplies of medicines that you take regularly.
 Many people need to take one or more medicines over long periods.
 However, it’s important to see your health care provider periodically to review your progress, address any problems like side effects, and ensure your medication has the desired effect.